 I love my job.
 I have Attention-Deficit / Hyperactivity Disorder, which made being a professor the ideal job for me.
 Being a prof allowed me to switch between writing, reading, emailing, visiting with students, without anyone noticing that I can't stay on one job very long.

 As a teenager, I went to the US Naval Academy where I studied engineering and science.
 After 8 years as a US Naval officer, I went to graduate school and earned a doctoral degree in Physical Education with a specialty in Exercise Physiology.
-I have been at the University of Alabama since 1984.
+I was at the University of Alabama from1984-2016.